MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-cloudera-generate-parcel.md

 ## Next steps

-After you generate a parcel and CSD and copy the files to the appropriate repositories, the next steps are in Cloudera Manager.
+After you generate a parcel and CSD and copy the files to the appropriate repositories, the next steps are performed in Cloudera Manager.
 Start at the Home page to [deploy the parcel and activate Microsoft R Server in CDH](rserver-install-cloudera-deploy-activate.md).

 ## See Also